Frequently Asked Questions for Social Studies

 Back to Top

-Where can I find released questions?
+Where can I find released questions for Ohio's State Tests?

-Items used on previous tests are released for the public.
-Those items can be found on Ohio's State Tests Portal
+Items used on previous tests are released for the public to view in

 Back to Top